Berserk-Games/Tabletop-Simulator-API/docs/events.md

 ###onObjectDestroy(...)

-Called whenever any Object is about to be destroyed.
+Called whenever an object is about to be destroyed.

 The Object reference (`object`) is valid in this callback, but won't be valid next frame (as the Object will be destroyed by then).